surajkp512/surajkp512/README.md

 ---

-## 🚀 What I'm Working On
+## What I'm Working On

-- 🧭 Building a **Project Management Dashboard** to track all my personal projects
+- 🚀 Building trading automation platform for 2 clients
 - 📚 Sharpening skills in **React, Vite, Django, APIs**
 - ⚙️ Automating small tasks to make life easier